How to get out of the friend zone and stay out

 In a 1:1 phone call, a client we’ll call Rich told us about a situation with another teacher at his school named Kate.

-They had been flirting for weeks and had even hung out at a couple of teacher get-togethers during the weekends.
+They had been flirting for weeks.
+They even hung out at a couple of teacher get-togethers during the weekends.

 Struggling in States 1 and 2